A Concise History of Southeast Asia

 The landscape of Southeast Asia is complex.
 Most of the terrain is rugged hills and mountains covered by jungle, with swamps or an occasional savanna in the lowlands.
 To the south, shallow seas and far-flung archipelagoes make for relatively easy travel by water.
 The climate, however, is very predictable; torrential rains are brought in seasonally by the monsoon weather of the Indian Ocean, and the rest of the year is cooler and drier.

 The peoples of this region are as diverse as the geography itself.
 Dominant ethnic groups like the Vietnamese, Thais, etc., have always preferred to live in river valleys and other low-lying areas, which are the best places for growing rice.
 Usually the highlands are available for anybody who wants them, and they have been settled by various ethnic minorities.
 The result is that about 85% of the population is concentrated on 15% of the land, with the minority groups thinly spread over the rest.
-Even ministates like Brunei and Singapore have ethnic minorities living within their borders; there is no homogeneous society in this part of the world.
+Even the smallest states have ethnic minorities living within their borders; e.g., the people of East Timor speak sixteen tribal languages, in addition to Portuguese.
+There is no homogeneous society in this part of the world.

 Influence from outside has contributed to Southeast Asia's ethnic diversity.
 Every major city has a Chinese community, started by job-seeking immigrants who have been arriving since the 16th century.
-Every major religion has followers here: Hinduism (Bali), Buddhism (most of the mainland), Islam (Malaysia, Indonesia, Brunei and the southern Philippines), Confucianism (Vietnam), and Christianity (mostly in the Philippines and Vietnam).
-There was even a community of 7,000 Burmese Jews until the 1980s, when they moved to India or Israel.
+In addition, Malaysia, Singapore and Brunei have Indian communities, also made up of immigrants who came here for jobs.
+Every major religion has followers in Southeast Asia: Hinduism (Bali), Buddhism (most of the mainland), Islam (Malaysia, Indonesia, Brunei and the southern Philippines), Confucianism (Vietnam), and Christianity (mostly in the Philippines and Vietnam).
+There is even a community of 9,000 Jews, the Bnei Menashe, living in Burma/Myanmar and northeast India; since the 1990s, they have been making aliyah to Israel.
 Finally, the period of Western colonialism left its mark on the region; many countries still have economic and political ties to their former white rulers.
 For example, the Filipinos know more about the United States than they do about neighboring Malaysia, and Vietnam has nearly as much in common with France as it does with Laos.

 At this early date the Khorat smiths were doing better work than their Mesopotamian counterparts; by 3000 B.C. they figured out that the strongest bronze alloy is made by mixing 1 part of tin with nine parts of copper.
 They were probably helped by a geographical advantage: Southeast Asia is the world's richest source of tin.
 Tin is uncommon in the West, and before the Mesopotamians discovered it, they made bronze by mixing copper and arsenic, with brittle and sometimes hazardous results.

-Since little archeological excavation has been possible in Southeast Asia to date--thanks to modern problems like the Indochina wars--the discoveries made so far have caused considerable controversy.
+Since little archaeological excavation was done in Southeast Asia until recently--thanks to modern problems like the Indochina wars--the discoveries made so far have caused considerable controversy.
 Traditionally it was believed that the Middle East is the only cradle of civilization, and distant centers of civilization like India, China and Central America somehow learned it from their elder brothers in Egypt and Iraq.
 The discoveries mentioned above bring this theory into question.
 Did the Middle East invent everything first?
 Did the Far East get started on its own, without help from the West?
 Part of the controversy stems from the fact that in Iraq we can trace the development of metalworking from its earliest stages, while the bronze works found so far in Thailand are products of a fully developed metallurgy.
 Pro-Thai advocates argue that we have not yet figured out where Mesopotamia first got its tin, so if there was any transfer of metals and ideas, it was from east to west, not the other way around.

 Ban Chiang's achievements were limited to agriculture and metallurgy; they had no cities, no writing, no temples and no kings.
 Warfare seems to have been unknown as well; nobody was buried with any shield or weapon of war, no skeleton found to date shows signs of a violent death, and no settlement shows evidence of having been destroyed by fire or force of arms.
 They lived simply, turning out their pottery and bronzes until the first millennium B.C., when they vanished as mysteriously as they came.
 But by that time they had left their mark on other cultures.
 It now appears that China learned how to make bronze from them, for the Chinese word for copper, "tong," is the same word used in the oldest Southeast Asian languages.

 By 700 B.C.
-Dongson-style pottery was turning up in places as far away as New Guinea, indicating that the Malayo-Polynesians were already all over the part of Southeast Asia where they live today: Malaysia, Indonesia, the Philippines and Brunei.
-During the next 1,500 years they traveled even farther, crossing the oceans to reach New Zealand, Japan, Hawaii, Easter Island, and even Madagascar.
-By any standard these were astonishing journeys; the distance from Madagascar to Easter Island is two-thirds of the way around the world!
+Dongson-style pottery was turning up in places as far away as New Guinea, indicating that the Malayo-Polynesians had already been to all the places in Southeast Asia where they live today: Malaysia, Indonesia, the Philippines and Brunei.
+During the next 2,000 years they traveled even farther, crossing the oceans to reach New Zealand, Hawaii, Easter Island, and Madagascar.
+By any standard these were astonishing journeys; the distance from Easter Island to Antananarivo, the capital of Madagascar, is 203 degrees of longitude--more than halfway around the world!

 Back in Southeast Asia, the Dongson culture enjoyed its best years.
 Around 500 B.C., craftsmen in north Vietnam began making large bronze drums covered with various scenes, of people riding in boats, fighting battles, or conducting important ceremonies.
 These remarkable examples of metallurgy were buried with the dead, or served as urns to hold cremated remains.
 They probably had some sort of religious significance, because many of the tribes living in the region today believe that a person needs a drum to contact his ancestral spirits.
 To the northwest, around Lake Dian in China's Yunnan province, another bronzeworking culture sprang up after 1000 B.C.
 The Dian people produced not only drums but drum-shaped containers for cowrie shells (the local form of money), and the lids of the containers are even more elaborate than the drums.
 These lids have miniature figures of people and their surroundings, a complete diorama.
 For example, one such display shows 127 people gathered around a platform bearing 16 drums, with a thatched roof stretched over the platform and a giant bronze drum standing nearby.
 Both cultures were eventually conquered by the Chinese: Dongson in 111 B.C., Dian in 109 B.C.